DNA synthesis Is Semiconservative

 Sample no. 2 (after 20 minutes – generation 1): The sample had all bacterial DNA with an intermediate density.

-Location of band: Single band intermediate in position in between DNA of cells grown exclusively in 15N and DNA of cells grown exclusively in 14N.
+Location of band: Single band occupied an intermediate position between DNA of cells grown exclusively in 15N and DNA of cells grown exclusively in 14N conataining medium.